-Senior Leader Assemblies 1, 2 & 3, January - March 2023
+Senior Leader Assemblies 1, 2 & 3, January - March 2024

-The Option procedure is outlined to your daughter and she is encouraged to start thinking about her GCSE choices.
+The Option procedure is outlined to your daughter, and she is encouraged to start thinking about her GCSE choices.
 She is introduced to key people she can talk to and prompted on how to make good choices that have a positive impact on her future.

-Options Evening 23rd March 2023
+Options Evening 27th March 2024

 This is an information evening for Year 8 students and their parents/guardians.
-The options process is outlined and parents/guardians are able to ask for an explanation of any aspect of the Key Stage 4 Curriculum.
+The options process is outlined, and parents/guardians can ask for an explanation of any aspect of the Key Stage 4 Curriculum.
 Heads of Departments and other subject teachers are available to answer any subject specific questions.
-A careers advisor is also present at the evening.
+Mr Tapper, our careers advisor is also present at the evening.

-Submission of options forms 31st March 2023
+Submission of options forms 23rd April 2024